 Getting To Kotor

 Kotor can easily be reached on a day trip from Dubrovnik, but in our opinion, it’s best to spend a couple of days exploring the area as there are so many epic things to do in Kotor.
-You can also get to Kotor by bus from Tirana and Shkoder in Albania, Ohrid and Skopje in Macedonia and Mostar in Bosnia and Herzegovina.
+You can also get to Kotor by bus from Shkoder and Tirana in Albania, Ohrid and Skopje in Macedonia and Mostar in Bosnia and Herzegovina.